-We have two homilies by Father Hanly for 4th Sunday of Advent, Year B. We have a recording and transcript for each homily.
+We have two beautiful homilies by Father Hanly for 4th Sunday of Advent, Year B: “’Be It Done To Me According To Your Word’” and “Surrender.”

 “Be It Done To Me According To Your Word”

 Father Hanly’s wonderful homily for 4th Sunday of Advent, Year B, is about Mary and about Faith.

 Readings for Fourth Sunday of Advent, Year B